victor-cali/PythonSwiftCompiler/README.md

 # Toy Compiler: Python to Swift

 This is small compiler to convert python for loops and print statements to Swift for loops and print statements.
-This compiler accepts any combination of for and print statements as long as it always starts with a loop and finished with a print statement.
+This compiler accepts any combination of for and print statements as long as it always starts with a loop and finishes with a print statement.

 The project is implemented in Python 3.8.